fivetanley/ember-cli-migrator/README.md

 ember-cli-migrator
 ==================

+# Installation

+`npm install -g ember-cli-migrator`

+# About

 Migrate your files to the standard ember-cli structure, preserving git history.

 You can run the command line tool by running the ember-cli-migrator script from within your existing ember project.

-Still a weekend, WIP project.
 The goal of the project is to convert global variables to ES6 Modules.
 For example:

 ```javascript
 App.Post = DS.Model.extend({